2742018/ai-for-the-arts/README.md

 Each part of this repository includes the source code and my reflections to provide context and insights into my learning process.

-*Note: there are 2 Coding Exercises book (with and without outputs)
+(Note: there are 2 Coding Exercises book (with and without outputs) for better viewing)